Register interest to find out more about Festival of Dance 2023

 In addition to a financial commission and networking opportunities, the artists receive professional production and marketing support and free rehearsal space provided by our affiliated partners.

-The 4X20 Choreography Platform aims to support artists beyond the premiere at the Festival of Dance, and is working closely with Pavilion Dance South West to prepare a further tour for the artists in autumn 2023.
+The 4X20 Choreography Platform aims to support artists beyond the premiere at the Festival of Dance, and is working closely with Pavilion Dance South West to prepare a further tour for the choreographers in autumn 2023.

 Our inaugural Festival of Dance opened in July 2022 and was attended by over 1500 people, who enjoyed live dance performances and joined in free school and community dance workshops, discussion events, film screenings, parties and dinners.